hyphz/hyphz.github.io/data/texts.md

 **Effect:** Target is knocked Prone and is Distracted until the end of its next turn.
 @@BullRush
+Use in Bull form.
+You may use this power in place of a basic melee attack while Charging.
-Use in Bull form. **Effect:** Push the target a number of squares equal to the distance you Charged to make this attack.
+**Effect:** Push the target a number of squares equal to the distance you Charged to make this attack.
 @@NimbleCharge
 Use in Bull form.
 Shift 1 square and Charge in either order.
 Do not replace the Melee Basic Attack with any other power.